mikstar678/Space-Invaders/README.md

 ## How to play my game

+# Simple Path

+On the side of the page a option reading releases will appear, Click and the bit just under that reading 'Space Invaders game

+Then Under assets click space.invaders.zip

+and wait for the download.

+ON MAC : Just click on the folder and click the main and TADA!!
+Enjoy my game

+ON WINDOWS : First go to file explorer app at the bottom and then click on 'Downloads' On the left

+There you will se the folder, click on the folder with the button  on the RIGHT of your mouse or trackpad and then select extract all, It will then open a screen saying select destination and extract files

+ignore all that and just hit extract at the bottom. it will then open the game file. just click on main and TADA!
+Enjoy my space invaders game.

+# HARD path

 ## STEP 1
 You have to install python you can do this on any computer however sorry phone users wont be able to play :(
 + EXPLANATION ON WHAT PYTHON IS AND WHY YOU NEED IT +